 Why go on a Journey to Remember?

-So that you can walk away with a broadened worldview, a renewed energy, a greater connection to your purpose, a fresh sense of the contribution you can make to the world and life-long friends and colleagues.
+So that you can gain a broader perspective, a renewed energy, a greater connection to your purpose, a fresh sense of the contribution you can make to the world and life-long friends and colleagues.

-Our facilitation of the travel experience includes: briefings before the journey; tools for being present to your experiences while on the journey; reflections and activities for making meaning of your experiences; and debriefing after the journey.
+Our facilitation of the learning experience includes: tools for being present to your experiences while on the ‘journey’; reflections and activities for making meaning of your experiences; and briefing/debriefing circles before, during and after the ‘journey’.

 Who Should go on a Journey to Remember?